 There are few matters as overwhelming and tiring as matters of family law.
 Whether you are involved in a child custody dispute or a divorce, you and your family’s well-being are at stake, both now and for the long term.
-You don’t have to face this alone, however.
-With Lisa G. Garza Family Law, you can work side-by-side with a proven legal advocate at every stage of your family law case.
+You don’t have to face this alone, you can work side-by-side with a proven legal advocate at every stage of your family law case.

-Attorney Lisa Garza is a Family Law Specialist certified by the Texas Board of Legal Specialization, a bona fide expert in all aspects of Texas family law, from adoptions and divorce mediation to child support enforcement and high-asset property division.
-She has the insight and the dedication to help you find your way forward, getting you the results you need build a healthier, brighter future.
+Attorney Lisa Garza is certified in Family Law by the Texas Board of Legal Specialization, and is well-versed in all aspects of Texas family law, from adoptions and divorce to child support enforcement and high-asset property division.
+She has the insight and the dedication to help you find your way forward.
 You can find help for any family law issue at our Dallas divorce firm.
-Find out how our decades of legal experience can go to work for you.
+Find out how decades of legal experience can go to work for you.

 "I highly recommend Lisa Garza.
 Simply put, the best Family Lawyer I have ever engaged.
 After our first meeting I knew why she came highly recommended.
 She was up front and honest about my case and has represented me far beyond my expectations.
 What a God send!!
 I have hired many lawyers in the past from Family Law to my business affairs, but Lisa by far has been the most effective and capable Lawyer I have ever come across.” - Jeffrey